NEPAL – ALL YOU NEED TO DRIVE IN NEPAL

 Things required to enter Nepal via road on personal bike

 • Motorcycle – If you are travelling with a motorcycle or by a car in both cases, you require to carry a registeration certificate of your vehicle.
-It does not matter whether vehicle is registered with your name or not.
+The vehicle’s registration status under your name carries no weight for these procedures.
 But, you must have an Indian RC of the your vehicle.

-• Nationality Proof – Passport or an Aadhaar card is required to prove your identity on the border.
-Yes, an original is required and a copy would not work.
+• Nationality Proof – You must present a Passport or an Aadhaar card to prove your identity at the border.
+You must provide the original document, as a copy will not suffice.
 Nepal government would not keep it with them, they will return it after issuing necessary travel documents.

-• Money – Nepally currency is required after entering in to Nepal.
+• Money – You must carry Nepali currency once you enter the country.
 You can get INR to NPR converted on the border.
 There are many forex agents available, depending on the border you enter, example Sanauli border has it.
-Indian currency does work at some places but, balance will mostly be returned in NPR so, it is better to change INR to NPR.
+While many places accept Indian currency (INR), vendors typically return change in Nepali Rupees (NPR); therefore, you should exchange your INR for NPR to ensure smoother transactions.

 • SIM Card – Indian SIM does work in Nepal but, you have to put that on international roaming and that is going to cost you a lot.
 A better option is to buy a prepaid Nepal sim with an unlimited data plan of 7 days.
-In case, you plan to stay longer than that then same can be recharged for further 7 days and so on.
+If you plan to stay longer, you can recharge the sim for an additional seven days at the nearest mobile shop.
 Roughly, a 7 day unlimited data plan, will cost NPR 600 and a NPR 200 recharge for next 7 days.

 Documents issued by Nepal government on border FOR YOUR VEHICLE